CBDesignS/Eufy-Robovac-Data-Logger/README.md

 ## 🎯 Purpose

-This integration focuses on debugging and logging the REST API data from Eufy X10 Pro Omni devices, particularly the new data sources discovered:
+This integration focuses on debugging and logging the REST API data from my Eufy X10 Pro Omni devices (other devices may work if they use the NEW Eufy Clean Mobile App, but are untested), particularly the new data sources discovered:

 - **Key 163**: Battery level (NEW Android App - 100% accuracy)
-- **Key 167**: Water tank level (Byte 4 - 82% accuracy, closest to real 83%)
+- **Key 167**: Water tank level
-- **Key 177**: Alternative water tank source
 - **Key 178**: Real-time data source

 ## 📥 Installation